How to Build Your Trading Career from Inexperience to Mastery

 - Trade with your own funds.
 Risk your own money until you have a big enough account to supply the income you’re prospecting yourself.

 - Apply for a job at a hedge fund.
 However, you’ll need to commute, work under their guidelines, learn their strategies, and apply their analyst guides.
 The loyalty of these firms is low.
-Once you fail, they kick your ass quick.
+Once you fail, they might be quick to show you the door.

 - Get your own clients.
 Find people who trust you with their money.
 You trade their money and you share the outcome with them.
 This can be practical.
 You get to work from your own place, on your own time but you’re responsible for someone else’s capital.